MyBeets/databases/Kbinarytree/src/main/java/readme.md

 **description:** This is an implementation of a binary tree in java

 ## **function list** ##
-insert()
+//in addition to setters and getters for all private variable and constructors insert()
 ```
      * params int